 Qinghai-Tibet Railway Extensions —3 More Tibet Railways

-Lhasa is the final stop on the Qinghai-Tibet Railway, but there are other railway lines in Tibet traveling onward form Lhasa.
-With Lhasa at their center, rail lines extend into other prefectures, including the border areas of Tibet.
+Lhasa is the final stop on the Qinghai-Tibet Railway, but there are other railway lines in Tibet traveling onward from Lhasa.
+With Lhasa at its center, rail lines extend into other prefectures, including the border areas of Tibet.
 There are three railroads branching out from Lhasa.

 The Qinghai-Tibet Railway forms part of a big Y-shaped Tibet rail network together with the Lhasa-Shigatse-Yadong line and the Lhasa-Nyingchi line, with a total length of more than 2,000 kilometers (1,200 miles) in Tibet.